mobizt/FirebaseClient/README.md

 - ### Async Queue

-All requests for sync and async operations are managed using queue.
+All requests for sync and async operations are managed using FIFO queue.

-Each sync and async requests data consume memory up to 1k.
-When many async tasks are added to the queue (FIFO), the memory usage will be increased.
+Each sync and async requests data can be consumed the memory up to 1k.
+When many async tasks are added to the queue, the memory usage will be increased.

 Each async client handles this queue separately.
-Then in order to limit the memory used for each async client, this library allows 10 async operations (called slots) can be stored in the queue at a time.
+Then in order to limit the memory used for each async client, this library allows 10 async tasks (called slots) can be stored in the queue at a time.

 The maximum queue size can be set via the build flag `FIREBASE_ASYNC_QUEUE_LIMIT` or macro in [src/Config.h](src/Config.h) or created your own config in [src/UserConfig.h](src/UserConfig.h).

-The image below show the order of tasks that inserted or add to the queue.
+The image below shows the order of tasks that inserted or add to the queue.
 The only one task in the first slot will be executed.

 ![Async TAsk Queue](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/async_task_queue.png)

-When the authentication async operation was required, it will insert to the first slot of the queue and all tasks are cancelled and removed from queue to reduce the menory usage unless the `SSE mode (HTTP Streaming)`task that stopped and waiting for restarting.
+When the authentication task was required, it will insert to the first slot of the queue and all tasks are cancelled and removed from queue to reduce the menory usage unless the `SSE mode (HTTP Streaming)`task that stopped and waiting for restarting.

 ![Async TAsk Queue](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/async_task_queue_running.png)

 If the sync operation was called, it will insert to the first slot in the queue too but after the authentication task slot.

-When async Get operation in `SSE mode (HTTP Streaming)` was currently stored in queue, the new sync and async operations will be inserted before the async `SSE mode (HTTP Streaming)` slot.
+When async Get operation in `SSE mode (HTTP Streaming)` was currently stored in queue, the new sync and async tasks will be inserted before the async `SSE mode (HTTP Streaming)` slot.

-When the async operation queue is full or the another SSE mode get function was called, the new sync and async operations will be cancelled.
+When the queue is full or the another `SSE mode (HTTP Streaming)` function was called, the new sync and async tasks will be cancelled.
 The error code `-118` (`FIREBASE_ERROR_OPERATION_CANCELLED`) or `"operation was cancelled"` will show in the debug message.

-The finished and time out operating slot will be removed from the queue unless the async `SSE mode (HTTP Streaming)` and allow the vacant slot for the new async operation.
+The finished or timed out task will be removed from the queue unless the async `SSE mode (HTTP Streaming)` and allow the vacant slot for the new async task.

 The async `SSE mode (HTTP Streaming)` operation will run continuously and repeatedly as long as the FirebaseApp and the services app
 (Database, Firestore, Messaging, Functions, Storage and CloudStorage) objects was run in the loop via `FirebaseApp::loop()` or `<FirebaseServices>::loop()`.

 > [!IMPORTANT]
-> The user blocking code and `delay` used in the same loop of `FirebaseApp::loop()` and `<FirebaseServices>::loop()` that are running will block the async operations in a `FirebaseClientClass`'s async queue.
+> The user blocking code and `delay` used in the same loop of `FirebaseApp::loop()` and `<FirebaseServices>::loop()` that are running will block the async tasks in a `FirebaseClientClass`'s async queue.
 Please avoid to use `delay` in the loop.

 - ### Async Client